Arumugam (film): Soundtrack

 Soundtrack was composed by Deva and lyrics were written by Pa.
 Vijay and Perarasu.

-Reception
+Release and reception

-The film received negative reviews from critics who compared it with director's own film Annamalai due to its similar plot.
-Sify labelled the film as "poor" cited that the film "makes you feel suffocated and every scene is predictable".
+The film was released on 25 September 2009 alongside four other films.
+It received negative reviews from critics, who compared it with the director's own film Annaamalai due to its similar plot.

+Sify labelled the film as "poor" and cited that the film "makes you feel suffocated and every scene is predictable".
 Pavithra Srinivasan from Rediff labelled the film as a "ridiculous fare", giving it merely 0.5 out of 5 stars.
 Behinwoods wrote calling it "outdated story taken in a manner that would have worked in the mid 90s".